belh4wk/MCP4H-protocol/README.md

 **MCP4H** is an open exploration into the future of communication:
 a universal, human-first protocol combining **Text, Audio, Visuals, and Haptics**
 into a resilient "4-Point Harness" for understanding.
+A neutral protocol for unifying multimodal signals between humans and machines.
+Originating in simracing and Arduino DIY builds, it provides a consistent schema for telemetry, haptics, voice, and beyond.

 ## Where MCP4H Lives